The Imperfective Paradox in Large Language Models: Limitations

 While our work offers important insights into the imperfective paradox with the teleological bias of LLMs, we acknowledge several limitations that define the scope of our findings and point towards future research directions.

 \paragraph{Ecological Validity and Syntactic Diversity.} To strictly isolate the variable of aspectual telicity, we employed a template-based approach to construct \textsc{ImperfectiveNLI}.
 While this ensures high internal validity and precise minimal-pair comparisons, it sacrifices lexical and syntactic diversity.
 Real-world language usage often includes complex discourse markers, temporal adjuncts (e.g., \textit{``for an hour''} vs. \textit{``in an hour''}), and pragmatic cues that constrain interpretation \cite{zhang1995contrastive}.
-Consequently, our results likely represent an upper bound on model performance; handling the imperfective paradox in messy, naturalistic narratives may prove even more challenging.
+Consequently, our controlled setup likely overestimates model competence relative to naturalistic settings; handling the imperfective paradox in messier, more complex narratives may prove considerably more challenging.

-\paragraph{Linguistic Specificity.} Our study focuses exclusively on English, a language that marks the progressive aspect periphrastically (via auxiliary \textit{be} + \textit{-ing}).
+\paragraph{Linguistic Specificity.} Our study focuses exclusively on English, a language that marks the progressive aspect periphrastically (via auxiliary ``\textit{be}'' + ``\textit{-ing}'').
 However, aspect is a typologically diverse category.
 For instance, Slavic languages mark aspect morphologically (aspect prefixes), while Mandarin Chinese uses aspectual particles.
 Since LLM tokenizers and representations vary across languages, it remains an open question whether the teleological bias is a universal cognitive artifact of Transformers or an artifact of English-centric pre-training data.
-Meanwhile, In human cognitive studies, research demonstrates that the conceptualization of event semantics differs fundamentally between aspect languages (those with grammaticalized aspect markers, e.g., English, Chinese, Russian) and non-aspect languages (e.g., German) \cite{vonStutterheim2012,FLECKEN2014}.
+Meanwhile, in human cognitive studies, research demonstrates that the conceptualization of event semantics differs fundamentally between aspect languages (those with grammaticalized aspect markers, e.g., English, Chinese, Russian) and non-aspect languages (e.g., German) \cite{vonStutterheim2012,FLECKEN2014}.
 Consequently, extending this investigation to a cross-lingual and typological framework represents a vital direction for future research.

+\paragraph{Theoretical Linguistics vs. Human Judgments.} Since our paper focuses on the theoretical concepts of imperfective paradox, we note potential divergence between theoretical labels and empirical human judgments.
+As the first study systematically investigating the Imperfective Paradox in LLMs, our primary objective was to characterize the teleological bias, the models' tendency to hallucinate completion, based on established theoretical semantics.
+While we focus here on establishing this bias in models, we wish to note that exploring the fine-grained nuances of human perception in these contexts is a vital next step.

 \paragraph{Inference-Only Interventions.} Our mitigation strategies were limited to inference-time prompting (CoT, Counterfactuals).
 While we identified the performance trade-offs as a side effect of these prompts, we did not explore parameter-efficient fine-tuning (PEFT) or activation steering techniques to permanently alter the model's internal aspectual representations.
 Future work should investigate whether the ``dissociation'' between representation and reasoning can be bridged through targeted alignment training rather than transient prompting.